 Nurse Residency Curriculum

-Gain from the professional knowledge of experienced clinical nurse educators as you learn about:
+New grads will gain from the professional knowledge of experienced clinical nurse educators about:

 - Conflict management